dmitrycello/yaglpp/README.md

 ![12.png](https://github.com/dmitrycello/dmitrycello/blob/main/glpp/12.png)

 The glpp needs to set 4 configuration options for each platform configuration.
-To set an option, select the category at the left-hand side, then select the option at the right-hand side.
+To set an option, select a category at the left-hand side, then select an option at the right-hand side.
 Click the drop-down menu at the right, then hit **`<Edit...>`**, or select the available option:

 ![13.png](https://github.com/dmitrycello/dmitrycello/blob/main/glpp/13.png)

 The glpp library supports 4 platform configurations: **`Debug / x64`**, **`Release / x64`**, **`Debug / Win32`**, **`Release / Win32`**.
 Here is the list of the required options under each of the 4 platform configurations in form **`category -> name: value`**:

 > [!IMPORTANT]
-> You may never use the last two configurations.
-But it is recommended to set it up now, to avoid the mess later.
+> Some platform configurations may be never used.
+But it is recommended to set them all, to avoid the mess later.

 - **`Debug / x64 (LIB)`**:
 ```